php-runtime/runtime/README.md

 It is easy to create a `Runtime` to run the application with Bref, Swoole or ReactPHP without making any change to the application itself.

-Since most modern PHP application is based on Symfony's HttpKernel, PSR-7 or PSR-15 we don't need too many different runtimes.
+Since most modern PHP applications are based on Symfony's HttpKernel, PSR-7 or PSR-15 we don't need too many different runtimes.
 This organization holds many PHP packages with runtimes for the most popular environments.
 It is not "*the source of all runtimes*", but rather a temporary place where runtimes can live before they move in to Bref/Swoole/RoadRunner etc.

 All runtimes have hard dependencies to make installation easier.
 Everything should "just work".